jsilll/uni-tuplespace/user/README.md

-# Tuplespaces - Client
+# Tuplespaces - User

-This is the client module of the Tuplespaces project.
+This is the user module of the Tuplespaces project.

 The client depends on the contract module, where the protocol buffers shared between server and client are defined.
 The client needs to know the interface to make remote calls.